ccarlosm/codiTra-discography/README.md

 ## About Discography

 Discography is an API that allows users to CRUD albums and tracks.
-It is built using the Laravel framework v11
+It is built using the Laravel framework v11.
+**No starter kit is used; the API is built from scratch.
+Angular is chosen as the front-end JS framework because it is the bundle used in CodiTramuntana's current project, which is related to the job vacancy.**

 ## Requirements